-8. Entries should be either PDFs or Word documents.
+8. Entries are only permitted in Word documents.
 The text should be presented with 1.5 spacing and in 12 pt font size.
 The pages should be numbered.

 9. The author’s name must not appear in the document or in the name of the digital file because judging is conducted blind.